New to Medicare Enrollment Criteria

 II.
 Join a Medicare Advantage plan.
 See list of current plans in the back of your Medicare and You Book.

-There are currently five main types of Medicare Advantage Plans:
+There are currently only two types of Medicare Advantage Plans offered in Baltimore County:

 - Medicare Health Maintenance Organizations (HMO) covers all Part A and B services and may provide extra services.
 People who join a Medicare HMO Plan may be asked to choose a primary care doctor they see first for most health problems.
 They usually need a referral to see a specialist (such as a cardiologist) or to get certain services.
 People who are considering joining a Medicare HMO and want to keep seeing their current doctor should find out if their doctor is in the plan’s network.

-There are three other types of Medicare plans.
+There are two other types of Medicare plans.
 One is a Medicare Cost Plan, which is similar to an HMO, but services received outside the plan are covered under the Original Medicare Plan (Kaiser Permanente).
-There are Medicare Demonstrations and Pilot Programs that test possible future improvements in Medicare coverage, costs, and quality of care.
-Finally, PACE (Programs of All-inclusive Care for the Elderly), combines medical, social, and long-term care services for frail elderly people.
+The other is PACE (Programs of All-inclusive Care for the Elderly), which combines medical, social, and long-term care services for frail elderly people.

 III.
-Continue health insurance coverage through an employer retirement plan such as the Federal Employee Health Benefits Program (FEHBP)
+Continue health insurance coverage through an employer retirement plan such as the Federal Employee Health Benefits Program (FEHBP), State and Local government Retiree Health Plans, and private companies Retiree Health Plans.

-Senior Prescription Drug Assistance Program (SPDAP) The State of Maryland will pay up to $40 each month toward the Medicare Prescription Drug plan premium.
-Currently brand drugs are discounted 52 and 1/2 percent and generics 21 percent in the coverage gap.
+- Senior Prescription Drug Assistance Program (SPDAP) The State of Maryland will pay up to $40 each month toward the Medicare Prescription Drug plan premium.
+Currently brand drugs are discounted 55 percent and generics 35 percent in the coverage gap.
 Certain drug plans work with SPDAP in the gap to enable SPDAP to pay 95 percent of the retail cost.

 - A person signs up for Medicare A and B at Social Security.